 The coronavirus (COVID-19) pandemic hamstrung brick-and-mortar commerce with a tremendous shift to digital operations and eCommerce.

-All the while, businesses scrambled to deliver on fulfilment obligations to customers, remain solvent, and even retool to meet the demand for specific products.
+All the while, businesses scrambled to deliver on fulfillment obligations to customers, remain solvent, and even retool to meet the demand for specific products.

-Governments addressed the issue in a number of ways, with delayed VAT filings or temporarily cut the VAT rate for industries bearing the largest impacts.
-For example, the United States pushed back to state and federal income tax deadlines.
+Governments addressed the issue in several ways, with delayed VAT filings or temporarily cutting the VAT rate for industries bearing the largest impacts.
+For example, the United States pushed back state and federal income tax deadlines.
 This provides more time for individuals and businesses to file and pay.

 2 Years Beyond South Dakota v.
 Wayfair, Inc.